simping4jesus/lph/lph.md

 "Just hit the end there.
 I'll try to be more careful."

 He began pulling his penis out of me.
 "Don't leave" I whimpered.
 Then he shoved it back in.
 Again and again, in and out.
 I didn't even have time to prepare before another orgasm washed over me.
 Was someone screaming?
-Oh it's me.
+Oh, it's me.
 Sean just kept going, in and out.
-It felt like my consciousness was off balance, trying to right itself.
+It felt like my consciousness was off-balance, trying to right itself.
 Every thrust knocking it this way and that.
 One orgasm overlapped with another.
 Then Sean started going faster, and faster, and faster.
-Finally he groaned and made one more thrust.
+Finally, he groaned and made one more thrust.
 My vagina suddenly felt warm.
 Very warm.
 Wetter and gooier than ever before.
-Finally he pulled out of me.
-White goo poured from the opening.
+He pulled out of me and white goo poured from the opening.

 "Oops, forgot the towels again," he mumbled.
 I collapsed onto his chest.
 He shifted me to the side and got up off the bed.
 I could barely move.
 I just kept stroking my hands all over my skin feeling the electric pleasure waves.

 "You should probably go pee soon."
 He said.

-"Uh huh," I said, barely listening.
+"Uh-huh," I said, barely listening.

 "Anyway," Sean started putting his clothes back on.
 "Call me if you need anything.
 Otherwise, I'll see you tomorrow."